How are laws changing for asylum seekers?

 • The U.S. government has announced new fees to register for TPS and apply for a work permit based on TPS.
 It has also announced that new work permits based on TPS will only be valid for one year.
 Read more here.

 • People with TPS can also apply for asylum or other types of immigration status if eligible.
 This can be a complicated decision that depends on your specific circumstances.
-If you decide to apply for another immigration status, it is best to apply before your TPS expires.
+If you decide to apply for another immigration status, it is best to apply before your TPS expires if possible.

 Parole through CBP One